Age and female fertility: Ovarian reserve

 "Percentage of ovarian reserve related to increasing age.
 The curve describes the percentage of ovarian reserve remaining at ages from birth to 55 years, based on the ADC model.
 100% is taken to be the maximum ovarian reserve, occurring at 18–22 weeks post-conception.
 The percentages apply to all women whose ovarian reserve declines in line with a particular model where late and early menopause are associated with high and low peak NGF populations, respectively.
 It is estimated that for 95% of women by the age of 30 years only 12% of their maximum pre-birth NGF population is present and by the age of 40 years only 3% remains.
-At birth, women have all their follicles for folliculogenesis, and they steadily decline until menopause."
+At birth, women have all their follicles for folliculogenesis, and they steadily decline until menopause".

 In terms of ovarian reserve, a typical woman has 12% of her reserve at age 30 and has only 3% at age 40.
 81% of variation in ovarian reserve is due to age alone, making age the most important factor in female infertility.

-The most common methods of checking the status of the ovarian reserve is to perform a blood test on day 3 of the menstrual cycle to measure serum Follicle-Stimulating Hormone (FSH) level, alternatively a blood test to measure the serum Anti-Müllerian Hormone (AMH) level can give similar information.
-Transvaginal ultrasound can also be used to "count the number of follicles" and this procedure is called Antral Follicle Count.
+The most common methods of checking the status of the ovarian reserve are to perform a blood test on day 3 of the menstrual cycle to measure serum follicle-stimulating hormone (FSH) level.
+Alternatively, a blood test to measure the serum anti-müllerian hormone (AMH) level can give similar information.
+Transvaginal ultrasound can also be used to "count the number of follicles" and this procedure is called antral Follicle Count.

-The American College of Obstetricians and Gynecologists recommends ovarian reserve testing should be performed for women older than 35 years who have not conceived after 6 months of attempting pregnancy and women at higher risk of diminished ovarian reserve, such as those with a history of cancer treated with gonadotoxic therapy, pelvic irradiation, or both; those with medical conditions who were treated with gonadotoxic therapies; or those who had ovarian surgery for endometriomas.
+The American College of Obstetricians and Gynecologists recommends ovarian reserve testing should be performed for women older than 35 years who have not conceived after six months of attempting pregnancy and women at higher risk of diminished ovarian reserve, such as those with a history of cancer treated with gonadotoxic therapy, pelvic irradiation, or both; those with medical conditions that were treated with gonadotoxic therapies; or those who had ovarian surgery for endometriomas.

-It is important to recognize that a poor result from ovarian reserve testing does not signify an absolute inability to conceive and should not be the sole criterion considered to limit or deny access to infertility treatment.
+A poor result from ovarian reserve testing does not signify an absolute inability to conceive and should not be the sole criterion considered to limit or deny access to infertility treatment.